afeld/personal-security/README.md

 # Digital Security and Privacy for Normal People

-This is a guide for people who are interested in improving their digital security/privacy, but who aren't necessarily technical.
+This is a guide for individuals who are interested in improving their digital security/privacy — no technical experience required.

 ## Super easy, one-time things

+**Everyone should do these.** You only need to set them once, and there is little/no downside.

 ### Browser(s)

-- HTTPS Everywhere browser extensions
+- Install the HTTPS Everywhere browser extension.

 ### Devices

-- Password / fingerprint lock
+_Computers, phones, tablets, etc._

-- Auto-lock
+- Enable password/fingerprint lock.
+- Set them to auto-lock after a short period of time (less than five minutes).
-- Full disk encryption
+- Enable full disk encryption.
-  - Back up your systems first!
+  - Back up your system first
-  - Laptop
+  - Computer
-    - Windows Bitlocker
+    - Windows: Bitlocker
-    - FileVault
+    - Mac: FileVault
   - Phone
     - iOS: just set a password